metteghijsen/metteghijsen/README.md

 - 🔭 Trying to finish my portfolio website as soon as possible.
 - 🌱 I'm currently learning the advancements of Javascript.
 I'm getting started with Vue really soon.
 - 🥅 2022 Goals: Create a complex Vue project.
-- ⚡ Fun fact: I love to play videogames and play guitar!
+- ⚡ Hobbies: I love to play videogames and play guitar!
 - 📫 How to reach me: mette.ghijsen@student.fontys.nl

 ## Languages